kjames2001/My-PORTABLE-PVE-setup/README.md

 Note that under this setup, completing the sysupgrade will require three reboots (all will be done automatically), so give your device some time to finish what it's doing.

 ## Setup a Kodi lxc for media play back with display output
-Run this command in the Proxmox VE Shell:
+For manual setup, follow this guide: https://blog.konpat.me/dev/2019/03/11/setting-up-lxc-for-intel-gpu-proxmox.html For automatic setup, run this command in the Proxmox VE Shell:
 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/kjames2001/proxmoxHelper/main/ct/kodi-v1.sh)"
 ```